-NEW YORK, Nov.
-12 (Xinhua) -- US stocks opened lower on Monday as a decline in tech shares weighed on the broader market.
+NEW YORK, July 24 (Xinhua) -- U.S. stocks opened lower on Friday as major tech shares dropped, weighing on the market.